Search This Blog

 Mr Shaw had to use his dredger in 1901 to find the body of one of his own employees, 21 year old William Button of Reading.
 William was employed as a waterman.
 He was bathing after work with two colleagues, from a raft under Marlow Bridge.
 He suddenly disappeared, presumably after suffering from cramp.
 A "very good" swimmer, he could not be found by his companions and the dredger was called for.

 Some of the dead were among Marlow's very many visitors who came to enjoy riverside camping or some gentle punting or fishing.
-Perhaps the saddest case was that in 1906 of Chiswick/Kew Schoolmaster J S Gilbert, and his two adult sons (Frederick 20, an electrical engineer, and Frank 22, a clerk in the Stock Exchange).
+Perhaps the saddest case was that in 1906 of Chiswick/Kew Schoolmaster John S Gilbert, and his two adult sons (Frederick 20, an electrical engineer, and Frank 22, a clerk in the Stock Exchange).
 They had come to the Marlow area for a short holiday and spent the night camping on the riverbank near Medmenham Abbey.
 (One source says they were on a small island there.)
 Frank, a strong swimmer, decided to have a bathe while the others prepared breakfast.
 But he became tired fighting the current and sank.
 His dad leapt into the water to save him, but did not resurface.
 The second son then followed his father into the water - and also failed to come back up.
 Two friends of the family who had joined them on the trip witnessed the scene, and one (G A Ackerman) entered the water to assist and briefly managed to get the fathers head above water but ultimately needed rescuing himself.
 The other, Harry Kentfield, on the riverbank could not swim and shouted for help.
 It came too late however.
 A quantity of weeds in the water tangling limbs was regarded as a possible explanation for such a tragedy.
 The farm bailiff from Medmenham who recovered the bodies (Robert Keene) however said he could see no significant weeds and thought the men had panicked "and lost their heads".

 Stories of those entering the water and not regaining the surface alive are common.
 In many cases the reason why could only be guessed at.
 Some sort of heart attack was a possible cause of death for East Dulwich accountant George Frewin Pinnock who came to Marlow to do some business for grocer A E Howard.
 George was staying at the Compleat Angler and decided to enjoy a quick swim in the back waters there.
 He took a dip and almost immediately came up face down in the water.
 Sadly his wife had died of heart disease just a few weeks before.
 (1902)